jncraton/elementary-computer-science-cpsc1030/lectures/03-terminology.md

 ## Exercise

-- Identify hardware and software in your classroom
+- Identify hardware and software in the classroom
 - Discuss their functions and roles